raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Type Declarations

-A type declaration can extend a built-in type or other custom type, or add more information to types, such as specific examples or annotations.
+A type declaration can extend a built-in type or other custom type using the type expression syntax, or add additional facets to types.
 Here are the facets that all type declarations can have; certain type declarations might have other facets:

 | Facet  | Description |
 |:----------|:----------|